busycaesar/Learning_CPP_1/Workshop-1/README.md

+# Learning Outcomes

-# Upon successful completion of this workshop, you will have demonstrated the abilities to:
+## Upon successful completion of this workshop, you will have demonstrated the abilities to:

 ## - organize source code into modules, using header and implementation files.
 ## - compile and link modular programs.